ibm-cloud-docs/assistant/language-support.md

 ## Working with accented characters
 {: #language-support-accents}

-In a conversational setting, users may or may not use accents while interacting with the {{site.data.keyword.conversationshort}} service.
-As such, both accented and non-accented versions of words may be treated the same for intent detection and entity recognition.
+In a conversational setting, users might or might not use accents while interacting with the {{site.data.keyword.conversationshort}} service.
+As such, both accented and non-accented versions of words might be treated the same for intent detection and entity recognition.

 However for some languages, like Spanish, some accents can alter the meaning of the entity.
-Thus, for entity detection, although the original entity may implicitly have an accent, the service can also match the non-accented version of the same entity, but with a slightly lower confidence score.
+Thus, for entity detection, although the original entity might implicitly have an accent, your assistant can also match the non-accented version of the same entity, but with a slightly lower confidence score.

-For example, for the word "barrió", which has an accent and corresponds to the past tense of the verb "barrer" (to sweep), the service can also match the word "barrio" (neighborhood), but with a slightly lower confidence.
+For example, for the word "barrió", which has an accent and corresponds to the past tense of the verb "barrer" (to sweep), your assistant can also match the word "barrio" (neighborhood), but with a slightly lower confidence.

 The system will provide the highest confidence scores in entities with exact matches.
 For example, `barrio` will not be detected if `barrió` is in the training set; and `barrió` will not be detected if `barrio` is in the training set.